Microsoft/go/eng/doc/fips/README.md

 To set FIPS mode on Linux, use one of the following options.
 The first match in this list wins:

 - Explicitly enable it by setting the environment variable `GODEBUG=fips140=on`.
+- Explicitly enable it by setting the environment variable `GOFIPS=1`.
+- Explicitly disable it by setting the environment variable `GOFIPS=0`.
 - Implicitly enable it by booting the Linux Kernel in FIPS mode.
   - The Linux Kernel's FIPS mode sets the content of `/proc/sys/crypto/fips_enabled` to `1`.
 The Go runtime reads this file.